RatchetModding/Replanetizer/README.md

 Dependencies:

  - .NET 5 tooling (dotnet host, runtime, sdk and targeting pack)
+ - For Linux (and maybe other Unixes):
    - Zenity (or KDialog if you prefer KDE dialogs)
    - Basic OpenGL dependencies (most of these will be installed if you run any form of GUI).
      Refer to the READMEs of our NuGet dependencies for more information if you get stuck.

 To get started, clone this repository, and execute the following command:

  - `dotnet run -p Replanzetier`

+Alternatively, open Replanetizer.sln in your favourite IDE, and use its tooling instead.

 # Legal stuff